juliamschultz/PnR-Final/README.md

 The lazy method that I created is  kind of self explanatory, and slightly stupid.
 When I was calibrating my robot I got **very** tired of having to get up every time and pick up my robot and bring it back.
 I thought to myself, "Wow I wish my robot could magically just come bcak to me".
 Then I realized that I could.
 Basically, I just made a method to move backwards a little bit and added it to my menu.

-`self.cruise()`
+`self.testDrive()`
 The cruise method is very important to my code because it makes going through the obstacle course **much** more quick and efficient.
  Basically if the robot detects that it is clear straight ahead, it will cruise at a constant speed until it detects something is in its way.

-`self.backUp()`
+`self.tooClose()`
 While tinkering with my robot and running it through the course many times I realized that when it was just too close to an object the robot would get sort of confused and get stuck in a loop going back and forth.
-That is when I decided to create the back up method so that if it is ever too close the robot will back up
+That is when I decided to create the back up method so that if it is ever too close the robot will back up.

+`self.chooseBetter()`
+This method is key for my robot to getting through the obstacle course because it is how it determines its turns.
+The robot scans from negative 60 degrees to positive 60 degrees and averages the distances.
+After it averages the distances it turns to the side that has the larger average.